Corey Bailey

 from the loudest to the softest of sounds.
 Dynamic Range is expressed in

-decibels (dB) which is a logarithmic scale.
+decibels (dB) which, is a logarithmic scale.

-We Recording Engineers, often refer to Dynamic Range in terms of the
+We Recording Engineers, often refer to Dynamic Range in terms of the difference

-96dB.
 The average human can hear a dynamic range of approximately 140dB.

 Erase Head

-erases tape!
-That’s it’s job.
-It does so by being energized by the bias oscillator
+It does so by being energized by the bias oscillator with enough voltage and

-with enough voltage and current to saturate the tape with the bias frequency.
+current to saturate the tape with the bias frequency.

-erasing tape all the time!
-The erase head is also the first to come on contact with
+is also the first to come on contact with the tape during recording.
+If you view the

-straight on, the erase head will be on the left.
+heads of a reel-to-reel tape deck straight on, the erase head will be on the left.

 Flanging